Shareability of Quantum Correlations in a Many-Body Spin System with Two- and Three-Body Interactions: Conclusion

 In the information-theoretic type of quantum correlation measures, we considered quantum discord and quantum work deficit for the calculation of monogamy scores.
 Discord monogamy score ($\delta_D$) depends only on three-body interaction in the absence of an external magnetic field.
 When an external magnetic field is introduced, $\delta_D$ depends on both two- and three-body interactions.
 For an external magnetic field strength of $h=0.2$, $J_{\rm cutoff} \approx 2$ exists for $\delta_D$ similar to the case of $\delta_C$.
 However, 52.53\% of the states showed non-monogamous signature with respect to quantum discord, even in the absence of an external magnetic field.
 In the presence of an external magnetic field $h=0.2$, 67.27\% of the states showed non-monogamous behaviour with respect to quantum discord, and with the increase in the magnetic field strength $h$ to 0.9, 82.65\% of the states became non-monogamous in the entire range of system parameters.
 When the monogamy score was calculated using integral powers of the quantum correlation measure, all states became monogamous for quantum discord raised to the power 3.
 The characteristic behaviour of bipartite quantum work deficit, monogamy scores of quantum work deficit ($\delta_W$) and integral power of quantum work deficit ($\delta_{W^m}$) are exactly same as the corresponding quantities of quantum discord.
 However, their values were found to be not equal.

-In the multiparty quantum spin system with two- and three-body interactions, for a given range of system parameters, large percentage of states were found to be non-monogamous with respect to the information-theoretic kind of quantum correlation measures in comparison to the entanglement-separability kind.
-This is because all the subsystem quantum correlations from information-theoretic kind will always remain non-zero whereas several of the subsystem quantum correlations from entanglement-separability kind will tend to zero for increasing values of system parameters.
-We also observe that for higher two-body interaction strengths the whole system and subsystem quantum correlations for the spin system considered here will remain unaffected by the external magnetic field and will depend only on three-body interaction strengths.
+{ The following generic conclusions could be drawn for the system in Eq.~(\ref{eq:ham}): (i) The system exhibits maximum monogamy score for weaker strengths of external applied magnetic field and higher strengths of two- and three-body interactions irrespective of the choice of quantum correlation measures. (ii) In the absence of an external applied magnetic field across the system under consideration, entanglement-separability monogamy scores will always be monogamous for the entire range of variable parameters considered here.
+In contrast, the information-theoretic monogamy scores can be non-monogamous for the same parametric considerations. (iii) With the increase in applied magnetic field, the monogamy scores with both kinds of quantum correlations exhibit an increase in the percentage of non-monogamous states.
+Also, this percentage on non-monogamous states with respect to information-theoretic kind of quantum correlations is greater than the enetnalgment-separability kind.} This is because all the subsystem quantum correlations from information-theoretic kind will always remain non-zero whereas several of the subsystem quantum correlations from entanglement-separability kind will tend to zero for increasing values of system parameters. (iv) We also observe that for higher two-body interaction strengths the whole system and subsystem quantum correlations for the spin system considered here will remain unaffected by the external magnetic field and will depend only on three-body interaction strengths.

 In conclusion, it is customary to consider only two-body interactions among the many-body quantum spin systems to study their relevance in realizing several multiport quantum information protocols, characterization of quantum correlations, detection of collective signatures, properties of statistical features, etc. However, there also exist many-body quantum spin systems with two or more spin interactions in their Hamiltonian.
 We consider such a many-body quantum spin system with two- and three-body interactions to study the shareability of quantum information resources among its subsystems.
 Our study has a plausible relevance to characterize the strengths of bipartite quantum correlations and quantify the shareability among subsystems of a multiparty quantum spin system which can lead to the realization of networked multiport quantum information protocols.